ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 In the opposite world, where dirty electricity is cheap and clean electricity is expensive, there would be an opportunity cost for saving carbon. **There would be situations where you would need to reduce the environmental benefit of operating your battery in order to make more money.**

-The delta between these two worlds can be measured in terms of two things we care about - money and carbon.
-Below is a scenario where there is an opportunity cost to saving carbon - we can measure the delta between these two worlds:
+Below is a scenario where there is an opportunity cost to saving carbon.
+We can measure the delta between these two worlds in terms of the two things we care about - money and carbon.

+Choosing to prioritize money over carbon means we make `$150` more than if we optimized for carbon, but we generate `10 tC` more than if we optimized for carbon:

 |                 | Optimize for Money   | Optimize for Carbon   | Delta |
 | --------------  | -------------------- | --------------------- | ----- |